justinmeiners/efficient-programming-with-components/03_singleton.md

 He tells you always declare destructor as virtual[^scott-virtual].
 OK, he's wrong.
 Simple as that.

 What we do we want to create?
-Take type `T` put it in a struct will the size of the thing increase?
+Take type `T`, put it in a struct.
+Will the size of the thing increase?
 No. It has no overhead.
 Singleton is the same size as `T`.
-It's the wonderful thing about singleton, and let's you pack them in arrays.
+It's the wonderful thing about singleton, and lets you pack them in arrays.
 If you add `virtual` to the destructor, the size will dramatically grow.
 Why would I put virtual?
 Because some really crazy person would want to inherit something virtually from this?
 He needs counseling.